giwajossy/giwajossy/README.md

 I enjoy backend technologies a lot.
 You will find me tinkering with Application servers, Web Servers, and Data storage servers using NodeJS, Express, Javascript, Typescript, MongoDB, SQL, Docker and so much more.-->

 Backend Engineer with a passion for delivering usable, enjoyable, and impactful solutions.
-I enjoy tinkering with Application servers, Web Servers, and Datastore servers using NodeJS, Express, Javascript, Typescript, MongoDB, SQL, Docker and so much more.
+I enjoy tinkering with Application servers, Web Servers, and Datastore servers.

 With a background in Robotics Engineering, I bring a unique perspective to building software solutions by acknowledging the intricacies and uniqueness of humans, and this understanding allows me to approach building software solutions in a holistic manner.